totalspectrum/spin2cpp/doc/basic.md

 ```
   current_freq = clkfreq
 ```
-Propeller built in variable which gives the current clock frequency.
+Propeller built in variable which gives the current clock frequency as set by `clkset`.
+Note that assigning a value to this variable does *not* change the clock frequency and will probably mess up your program unless you also use `clkset` to adjust the frequency accordingly.

 ### CLKSET